Printing Terms

 Saddle-stitch

 A binding method where pages are folded in half and stapled together.
-Normally used on magazine, brochures, and leaflets.
+Normally used on magazines, brochures, and leaflets.
 Materials with a small page count.

 Short Grain